beingmeta/stdmods/README.md

-# framers-modules
+# sourcemodules

-These are the default scheme modules bundled with FramerD.
+These are a collection of scheme modules bundled (by default) with the KNO plaform.